deeja/storyblok-nuxt-starterkit/README.md

 1. Create a build webhook on Netlify `Build & Deploy -> Add build hook -> master`
 1. Copy build webhook url to Storyblok `General -> Webhooks -> Story Published & Unpublished`

+### Possible deployment strategies

+#### Single site
+If you want one site for both editing and delivery
+- `yarn generate`
+- Use the preview key

+Downsides to this is that your preview key is exposed.
+It may or may not be a concern to you.

+#### Separate Edit and Delivery sites
+- Delivery site
+    - `yarn generate`
+    - Use the PUBLISHED key
+- Editing site
+    - `yarn build --spa`
+    - `yarn export`
+    - Use the PREVIEW key

+No static generation means everything is loaded dynamically, and should be up-to date.
+Another benefit is that the preview key is not exposed.

 ## NOTES